Metal Etching

 - Metal Engravers

-- Metal tools used to carve designs into metal surfaces.
+- Metal tools or systems used to carve, inscribe, or pattern designs into metal surfaces.

 - Metal Engraving

-- The process by which metal tools are employed to carve a design into metal.
+- The process by which tools are used to carve or inscribe a design into metal.

 - Photo Engraving

-- Uses photosensitive material that is resistant to acid and applies it to the surface of a metal sheet.
-Acid is then applied, creating an image by burning through the areas where the acid-resistant material is missing.
+- Uses photosensitive material that resists acid and applies it to the surface of sheet metal.
+Acid then removes exposed areas to create an image or pattern.

 - Photo Etching

-- The most common metal etching process and otherwise referred to as "metal chemical etching," "chemical milling," "photochemical etching," "chemical etching" or "photochemical machining," is the process in which a desired image is etched on the surface of the metal part via a photosensitive template.
-The piece is then exposed to an appropriate acid (or etchant) that removes a layer of metal in areas left unprotected by the template, after which the piece is cleaned and the photoresist template removed.
+- The most common metal etching process and otherwise referred to as "metal chemical etching," "chemical milling," "photochemical etching," "chemical etching" or "photochemical machining," is a process in which a desired image or part geometry is transferred to the metal surface through a photosensitive template.
+The piece is then exposed to an appropriate etchant that removes a layer of metal in areas left unprotected by the template, after which the part is cleaned and the photoresist is removed.

 - Photofabrication

-- Combines photographic processes and materials with chemical machining to etch, cut or engrave metal parts for a variety of industries.
+- Combines photographic processes and chemical machining to etch, cut, or engrave metal parts for a wide range of industrial and decorative applications.

 - Reactive Ion Etching (REI)